PAXSTORE/paxstore-openapi-java-sdk/docs/TERMINAL_APK_API.md

 ### Push apk

 Push apk API allow the third party system push a apk to terminal.
+And max request data size is 5MB.

 **API**